-As at September 30, 2019, the Company had advanced \$17,000 to Agripharm pursuant to a repayable debenture agreement, \$9,000 of which had converted to a royalty interest (March 31, 2019 - the Company had advanced \$9,000 pursuant to the repayable debenture agreement, \$9,000 of which had converted to a royalty interest).
-In addition, as at September 30, 2019, the Company had also advanced \$3,000 to Agripharm pursuant to a royalty agreement (March 31, 2019 - \$3,000).
+As at December 31, 2019, the Company had advanced \$17,000 to Agripharm pursuant to a repayable debenture agreement and \$3,000 pursuant to a royalty agreement (March 31, 2019 - \$9,000 and \$3,000, respectively).
+Of the \$17,000 advanced to Agripharm pursuant to the repayable debenture agreement, \$9,000 automatically converted to a royalty interest on December 1, 2018, and an additional \$8,000 automatically converted to a royalty interest on December 1, 2019, in accordance with the terms of the agreements.

-After considering the amounts drawn pursuant to the royalty agreement and the amounts drawn pursuant to the repayable debenture agreement that subsequently converted to a royalty interest, as at September 30, 2019, the Company had advanced \$12,000 to Agripharm that was subject to the royalty agreement and \$8,000 that was subject to the repayable debenture agreement (March 31, 2019 - \$12,000 and \$nil, respectively).
+Accordingly, after considering the amounts drawn pursuant to the royalty agreement and the amounts drawn pursuant to the repayable debenture agreement that subsequently converted to a royalty interest, as at December 31, 2019, the Company had advanced \$20,000 to Agripharm that was subject to the royalty agreement and \$nil that was subject to the repayable debenture agreement (March 31, 2019 - \$12,000 and \$nil, respectively).
 Under the terms of the royalty agreement, the Company will receive a royalty per gram of applicable Agripharm cannabis production for a term of 20 years, subject to a minimum annual payment of 20% of the principal amount drawn that is subject to the royalty agreement.

-The repayable debenture and royalty interest are accounted for as one instrument, which is measured at FVTPL based upon estimated future cash flows to be received under the repayable debenture agreement and royalty agreement discounted to present value at a market rate of interest.
-As at September 30, 2019, the fair value of the repayable debenture / royalty interest was estimated to be \$19,547 (March 31, 2019 - \$10,255).
-Please refer to Notes 14 for additional details.
+The royalty interest is measured at FVTPL based upon estimated future cash flows to be received under the royalty agreement discounted to present value at a market rate of interest.
+As at December 31, 2019, the fair value of the royalty interest was estimated to be \$18,362 (March 31, 2019 - \$10,255).
+Please refer to Note 15 for additional details.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2019 AND 2018
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND NINE MONTHS ENDED DECEMBER 31, 2019 AND 2018